jessicarush/react-notes/hooks.md

 useSyncExternalStore(subscribe, getSnapshot, getServerSnapshot?)
 ```

+`subscribe`: A function that takes a single callback argument and subscribes it to the store.
+When the store changes, it should invoke the provided callback.
+This will cause the component to re-render.
+The subscribe function should return a function that cleans up the subscription.

+`getSnapshot`: A function that returns a snapshot of the data in the store that’s needed by the component.
+While the store has not changed, repeated calls to getSnapshot must return the same value.
+If the store changes and the returned value is different (as compared by Object.is), React re-renders the component.

+**optional** `getServerSnapshot`: A function that returns the initial snapshot of the data in the store.
+It will be used only during server rendering and during hydration of server-rendered content on the client.
+The server snapshot must be the same between the client and the server, and is usually serialized and passed from the server to the client.
+If you omit this argument, rendering the component on the server will throw an error.

 Call useSyncExternalStore at the top level of your component to read a value from an external data store.
 It returns the snapshot of the data in the store.

 This example uses `useSyncExternalStore` to create a custom hook.